iopay/product-changelog/android/README.md

  -

 ## 2024-7-22 ～ 2024-7-28
- - ioPay releases new stake feature
+ - ioPay is released to support the Solana network feature

 ## 2024-7-15 ～ 2024-7-21
- -
+ - ioPay releases new stake feature

 ## 2024-7-8 ~ 2024-7-14
  - Testing ioPay solana version